- Sheriff's Office

 What is the York-Poquoson Sheriff’s Office Citizens Academy for Youth?

 The Sheriff’s Citizens Academy for Youth is a weeklong class that provides insight into the operations of the York-Poquoson Sheriff’s Office.
 During this one-week, seven hour per day curriculum, sheriff’s office executives, veteran sheriff deputies and supervisors, and civilians will instruct you on a variety of subjects pertaining to law enforcement.
-The participants (students) will have the opportunity to meet with Sheriff Diggs and his staff members.
+The participants (students) will have the opportunity to meet with Sheriff Montgomery and his staff members.
 The purpose of this academy is to:

 - Increase understanding through education and interaction with members of the Sheriff’s Office.